Microsoft To Do

 What do others think?

 On Reddit you see a mixed picture.
-Some people swear by it and use it daily without issues.
+Some people swear by it and use it daily without problems.
 Others have switched to alternatives because To Do was too basic for their workflow.
 The consensus: it’s a solid free option, but not the most advanced task list app out there.

 Microsoft To Do alternatives

 • Todoist – Choose Todoist if you need advanced task input.
 You type “tomorrow at 2:00 PM call Jan #work !priority1” and everything is automatically recognized and set.
-The filters and labels are much more powerful than in To Do.
+The filters and labels are much more powerful than To Do.
 Downside: the free version is limited to 5 projects and 5 active collaborators.
-For all features you pay €4 per month.
+For all features you pay € 4 per month.

 • Google Tasks – Do you mainly work in Gmail and Google Calendar?
 Then Google Tasks is the logical choice.
-It’s simpler than To Do but deeply integrated into the Google ecosystem.
+It’s simpler than To Do, but is deeply integrated into the Google ecosystem.
 Tasks you create from emails automatically appear in your calendar.
 Also completely free, but with fewer features than To Do.

-• TickTick – This is the all‑in‑one option.
-In addition to tasks, you get a built‑in Pomodoro timer, habit tracker, and calendar view.
-Perfect if you want to track habits alongside tasks or work with the Pomodoro technique.
-The free version is fairly complete, but for the best features you pay €2.79 per month.
+• TickTick – This is the all-in-one option.
+In addition to tasks you get a built-in Pomodoro timer, habit tracker and calendar view.
+Perfect if you want to track habits in addition to tasks or work with the Pomodoro technique.
+The free version is fairly complete, but for the best features you pay € 2,79 per month.

 Frequently asked questions